hybridgroup/gophercon-2017/airlock/arduino/README.md

 You can now point your web browser to `http://localhost:3000` and try out the [Robeaux](https://github.com/hybridgroup/robeaux) web interface.

-### step5.go - Blue LED, Button, Green LED, Cylon.js API, Buzzer, Touch
+### step5.go - Blue LED, Button, Green LED, Cylon.js API, Buzzer, Additional Button

-Connect the buzzer to D7, and connect the touch sensor to D8.
+- Connect the buzzer to pin 16 on both sides of the breadboard.
+Make sure the plus (+) is on the left side.

+- Connect pin 16 on the right side of the breadboard to the ground rail (-) on the breadboard.

+- Connect pin 7 on the Arduino to pin 16 on the left side of the breadboard.

+- Connect a second button to the breadboard so one side connects to pins 19 and 21 on one side of the gap, and connects to pins 19 and 21 on the other side of the gap.

+- Connect a red jumper cable from the power rail (+) on the breadboard to pin 19 on the breadboard.

+- Connect a 10K Ohm resistor from pin 21 on the breadboard to pin 23 on the breadboard.

+- Connect a black jumper cable from the ground rail (-) on the breadboard to pin 11 on the breadboard.

+- Connect pin 2 on the Arduino to pin 21 on the breadboard on the opposite side.
+Choose any color of cable besides red or black.

 Run the code.

-When your finger touches the capacitive touch sensor, the buzzer should sound.
+When you press the second button, the buzzer should sound.

-### step6.go - Blue LED, Button, Green LED, Cylon.js API, Buzzer, Touch, Dial
+### step6.go - Blue LED, Button, Green LED, Cylon.js API, Buzzer, Additional Button, Photoresistor

-Connect the rotary dial to A0.
+- Connect the Photoresistor to pin 26 on the breadboard and the power rail (+) on the breadboard.

+- Connect a 10K Ohm resistor from pin 26 on the breadboard to the ground rail (-) on the breadboard.

+- Connect pin A0 on the Arduino to pin 26 on the breadboard.
+Choose any color of cable besides red or black.

 Run the code.

-Turning the dial will display the current analog reading on your console.
+Changing the light level will display the current analog reading on your console.

-### step7.go - Blue LED, Button, Green LED, Cylon.js API, Buzzer, Touch, Dial, Temperature, Red LED

-Connect the temperature sensor to A1, and the red LED to D5

-Run the code.

-If the temperature exceeds 400 degrees, then the red led will light up.

-### step8.go - Blue LED, Button, Green LED, Cylon.js API, Buzzer, Touch, Dial, Temperature, Red LED, Sound

-Connect the sound sensor to A2.

-Run the code.

-When a sound is detected, the blue LED will light up, the sound sensor reading will be displayed on your computer's console.

-### step9.go - Blue LED, Button, Green LED, Cylon.js API, Buzzer, Touch, Dial, Temperature, Red LED, Sound, Light

-Connect the light sensor to A3.

-Run the code.

-When a light is detected, the blue LED will light up, and the light sensor reading will be displayed on your computer's console.